GameObjectFactory

 Because it uses the Canvas API you can take advantage of all the features this offers, such as applying gradient fills to the text, or strokes, shadows and more.
 You can also use custom fonts loaded externally, such as Google or TypeKit Web fonts.

 You can only display fonts that are currently loaded and available to the browser: therefore fonts must be pre-loaded.
-Phaser does not do this for you, so you will require the use of a 3rd party font loader, or have the fonts ready available in the CSS on the page in which your Phaser game resides.
+Phaser does not do this for you, so you will require the use of a 3rd party font loader, or have the fonts already available in the CSS on the page in which your Phaser game resides.

 See this for the available default fonts across mobile browsers.